langchain-ai/opengpts/tools/redis_to_postgres/README.md

 ```

 This will run database schema migrations for Postgres and then copy data from Redis to Postgres.
 Eventually all containers will be stopped.

+Note: if you were not using Redis locally and instead were using a remote Redis instance (for example on AWS), you can simply set the `REDIS_URL` environment variable to the remote instance's address, remove the `redis` service from the docker-compose file, and run the same command as above.